E-470: History

 E-470 is the eastern portion of what was originally planned as Interstate 470 (I-470), a full outer beltway for the Denver metropolitan area proposed by CDOT in the 1960s.
 After the completion of SH 470, plans for the eastern extension gained momentum in the 1980s, as Denver moved forward with plans for a new international airport in its corridor.
-Recognizing the highway's development potential, a number of local governments joined together to create the E-470 Public Highway Authority, a quasi-governmental entity that would construct the highway.
+Recognizing the highway's development potential, a number of local governments joined to create the E-470 Public Highway Authority, a quasi-governmental entity that would construct the highway.
 In 1987, the Public Highway Authority Law was passed by the Colorado State Legislature, giving the E-470 Public Highway Authority the power to do everything needed to plan, design, finance, construct, and operate the toll highway.
 The highway would be financed through tolls, a relative rarity in the western US.

 The first section, between I-25 in the south and Parker Road in Douglas County, opened to traffic June 1, 1991.
 Tolling began on July 15, making E-470 the first highway in the US to implement open road electronic tolling.
 The highway was opened segment by segment until the final stretch connecting to I-25 in the north in Adams County opened on January 3, 2003.

 In its early years, traffic was light as the completed portion was short and traversed a largely undeveloped area.
 With the opening of Denver International Airport in 1995, E-470 came in as a direct route to the airport from the rapidly growing southern tier of the metropolitan area.
 Upon its completion, the highway provided the same access for northern Colorado, itself a high-growth area.
 However, perhaps the most significant growth in the region will occur in the E-470 corridor itself, which spawned numerous annexations by member cities; Commerce City has doubled in land area in anticipation of this new development.
 In the coming decades, 250,000 new residents are expected along the E-470 corridor in Aurora alone, which would nearly double that city's population.

 Up until 2006, E-470 had four signalized intersections with I-70 and its outer roads, which often got congested at peak hours.
 In 2006, the E-470 mainline was relocated about one-quarter mile (0.25 mi) to the west to bypass the traffic signals and provide free-flowing conditions for toll customers.
 Ramp traffic accessing I-70 continues to use the signalized interchange, except for northbound E-470 to westbound I-70 traffic, which uses a flyover ramp.
 The I-70/E-470 Fly-By Interchange Complex in Aurora was recognized by the Design Build Institute of America (DBIA) with a National Design Build Award in 2008.

 In November 2014, an additional interchange opened at Quebec Street in Thornton.